manicmoon/jekyll-now/_posts/2020-5-22-VEEAM-O365-Script-to-remove-data-and-licensing.md

-I created a simple script to perform the following on a list of e-mail addresses:
+I created a simple script to perform the following on a list of e-mail addresses.

+I needed to remove licensing for a bunch of accounts, but need to remove their data first.

+The below will:

 * Remove Veeam O365 backup data for a user (Exchange, Sharepoint, OneDrive)
 * Remove Veeam licensing from said user